otsab19/yt-spotify/README.md

 Ensures better search results when querying the Spotify API.
 ### Setup for Ollama
 Ensure that Ollama is installed and running on your local machine.
 If it's running it will take the LLM in use as consideration.
+### Setup for Mistral AI
+Provide API key in env.

+Set model to use either mistrlai or ollama

+---

 ## Error Handling

 - Logs are generated for any tracks that couldn't be matched.